Prahlad’s family have been farming for nine generations in the Bundelkhand region.

 Prahlad’s dream is to turn his family farm into a model organic farm where he can serve the local community as well as educate farmers in the region and empower them to do the same.

-DONATE FOR PHASE 1
+COMPLETE PHASE 1

 Prahlad is 34 years old and the father of three.

 He took the Teacher Training Program for Natural Farming by the Art of Living Foundation in 2018 and has already begun to set his plans in motion.